ortus-docs/logbox-docs/how_does_logbox_work/security.md

 logger.setLevelMin(logger.logLevels.WARN);
 ```

-Each logger object has a public property called logLevels that maps to the component: coldbox.system.loggging.LogLevels which is used as a static lookup of severity levels.
+Each logger object has a public property called logLevels that maps to the component: `logbox.system.loggging.LogLevels` which is used as a static lookup of severity levels.
 You may use the alias, or, the numeric level; however, it is best practice to use a level alias (such as DEBUG or INFO).